pypi/warehouse/docs/api-reference/xml-rpc.rst

   Returns a list of name strings.

 ``package_releases(package_name, show_hidden=False)``
-  Retrieve a list of the releases registered for the given package_name.
+  Retrieve a list of the releases registered for the given package_name, ordered by version.

-  Returns a list with all version strings if show_hidden is True or only the non-hidden ones otherwise.
+  The "show_hidden" flag is now ignored.
+All versions are returned.

 ``package_roles(package_name)``
   Retrieve a list of users and their attributes roles for a given package_name.